-Amiga recapping is something that needs to be done it’s as simple as that, just like your car or gas boiler needs a service and certain parts that need replacing.
-When Commodore created the Amiga family of computers and consoles (in fact any manufacture) never envisaged that the Amiga computer will still be actively used in 2019.
+Amiga recapping in fact anything made before the year 2000 including other great computers and consoles like Atari, Apple, Sinclair Spectrum, Amstrad, Sega and Nintendo is something that needs to be done, it’s as simple as that, just like your car or gas boiler needs a service and certain parts that need replacing.
+When Commodore created the Amiga family of computers and consoles (in fact any manufacture) never envisaged that the Amiga computer will still be actively used to this very day.

 The design and manufacturing was to be made as cheap as possible so there was no serious thought on the quality of components that was used.
 They were fit for purpose but the issue in particular are the surface mount capacitors.

 These SMD capacitors in the Amiga including Atari, Apple.
 Sega and Nintendo are electrolytic which in fact have a liquid inside called electrolyte however with age (even if the computer or console is not used) these will start to leak.